killgrove/OsteologyDatabase/README.md

 without re-saving it as a new file type.

 Getting Started:
+- Download the repository as a .zip file by clicking "Download zip" over on the right --->
 - Open the MAIN DATA ENTRY FORM.
 - Embiggen.
 - Enter data.